Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-\paragraph{Local Memory.} For local memory, redundancy accumulates within each agent as its personal store grows, so retrieval and updates should remain agent-local; meanwhile, local memory management can borrow ideas from single-agent methods such as selective writing, consolidation, and capacity control.
+\paragraph{Local Memory.} Local memory keeps each agent's experience close to its own role, task, or user context.
+This avoids the noise and synchronization overhead of a global store, but redundancy can still accumulate within each personal memory.
+Therefore, local memory benefits from the same efficiency mechanisms used in single-agent settings, such as selective writing, consolidation, and capacity control.
 Intrinsic Memory Agents~\citep{yuen2025intrinsic} equips each agent with a role-aligned structured memory template and updates it every turn by folding the agent’s latest output back into the same template until consensus is reached.
 AgentNet~\citep{yang2025agentnet} maintains fixed-size memory modules for the router and executor, and uses dynamic memory management with signals like frequency, recency, and uniqueness to prune low-utility trajectories at capacity.
-DAMCS~\citep{yang2025llm} introduces A-KGMS, consolidating experiences into a goal-oriented hierarchical knowledge graph and planning via neighborhood queries around the most recent goal node to avoid full-history sharing and reduce overhead. \begin{summarybox}[]{Local Memory} \begin{itemize}[leftmargin=0.5em] \item \textbf{Advantages}: Lightweight, low-noise per-agent workspace that supports efficient retrieval and role-specific prompting. \item \textbf{Disadvantages}: Not shared across agents, so useful results may not propagate and work can be duplicated. \end{itemize} \end{summarybox}
+DAMCS~\citep{yang2025llm} introduces A-KGMS, consolidating experiences into a goal-oriented hierarchical knowledge graph and planning via neighborhood queries around the most recent goal node to avoid full-history sharing and reduce overhead. \begin{summarybox}[]{Local Memory} \begin{itemize}[leftmargin=0.5em] \item \textbf{Pros}: Provides a lightweight, low-noise workspace tailored to each agent's role, preferences, and recent trajectory. \item \textbf{Cons}: Useful discoveries may remain isolated, causing other agents to repeat work or make decisions without relevant evidence. \item \textbf{Suitable situations}: Fits role-specialized agents, private user state, or subtasks where local context is more valuable than global synchronization. \item \textbf{Trade-offs}: Reduces retrieval noise and synchronization cost, but weakens cross-agent knowledge reuse. \end{itemize} \end{summarybox}